 Visual Arts

 Hewitt educates girls to see the world through multiple lenses.
-Our visual arts program in middle school exposes them to a wide range of media as they work on 2D, 3D, and digital projects.
-In fifth and sixth grades, students practice handling materials responsibly as they explore the creative process and experiment with mixed media creation.
-They learn the power of their voice in artistic expression while working on independent and collaborative projects.
+Our middle school visual arts program exposes students to a wide range of media as they work on 2D, 3D, and digital projects.

 Performing Arts